Ferrariagustinpablo/Data-Analytics-in-R/README.md

 # Data-Analytics-in-R

-Notebooks From Data Analytics in R Career Track from Datacamp.
+My Notebooks of useful codes and exercises from Data Analytics in R Career Track from Datacamp.